-The BarrierGate[®] is designed to operate simply and reliably even in adverse highway environments.
+The BarrierGate® 2.0 is designed to operate simply and reliably even in adverse highway environments.
 Most operational problems can usually be traced to improper assembly or maintenance.
 If operational problems are encountered, begin preparing for the necessary repair by thoroughly reviewing these instructions and all applicable location, layout, orientation, and construction plans.

-It is critical to become familiar with BarrierGate[®] construction, assembly, maintenance, and basic operating instructions before attempting any repairs.
-Follow the BarrierGate[®] Repair Guidelines to help diagnose the operational problem then carry out the indicated inspection and repair step (p.
-28).
-If these suggestions do not restore BarrierGate[®] operations, contact the Valtir Customer Service Department (p.
-3).
+It is critical to become familiar with BarrierGate® 2.0 construction, assembly, maintenance, and basic operating instructions before attempting any repairs.
+Follow the repair guidelines to help diagnose the operational problem then carry out the indicated inspection and repair step.
+If these suggestions do not restore operations, contact the Valtir Customer Service Department (p.
+1).

-Important: A traffic control plan appropriate to the complexity of the repair project should be prepared and understood by all parties before moving to the BarrierGate[®] repair site.
+A traffic control plan appropriate to the complexity of the repair project should be prepared and understood by all parties before moving to the BarrierGate® 2.0 repair site.
 Deploy the appropriate work zone safety devices prior to beginning the repair and keep them present through all operational phases.

-The internal components of the BarrierGate[®] can be inspected for necessary repairs without lifting and removing gate halves.
-Access for inspection and repair can be made through one or more Enclosure Covers, Top Covers, Transition Skirts, Half Skirts, and Bulkhead Covers (Figure 30 & Drawings in the back).
+The internal components can be inspected for necessary repairs without lifting and removing gate halves.
+Access for inspection and repair can be made through one or more Enclosure Covers, Top Covers, Transition Skirts, Half Skirts, and Bulkhead Covers (Figure 31).
 The Enclosure Covers can be removed to gain access to the Capstan Drive system.
-The Top Covers can be removed to provide a wide open area for inspection and a way of reaching or climbing down into the BarrierGate[®] for repairs.
+The Top Covers can be removed to provide a wide open area for inspection and a way of reaching or climbing down into the BarrierGate® 2.0 for repairs.